-For example, sleeping face-up with a pillow under your back may help with back pain but may also worsen symptoms of sleep apnea.
+For example, sleeping face-up with a pillow under your back may help with back pain, but it may also worsen symptoms of sleep apnea.
 Sleeping on your side may be better for sleep apnea, but you may find that it hurts your spine.

-There’s little research examining the effects of sleeping positions on heart health.
-However, there’s some evidence that sleeping on your left side may increase pressure on your heart.
+There’s also some evidence that sleeping on your left side may have some negative effects on the heart.

 In a more recent 2018 study, researchers also found that sleeping on the left side was associated with changes in ECG readings in healthy participants.
-Using a type of imaging technique called a vectorcardiography, they found that left-side sleeping caused the heart to shift and turn.
-The changes in electrical activity were attributed to this movement of the heart.
+Using a type of imaging technique called vectorcardiography, they found that left-side sleeping caused the heart to shift and turn.

 When the participants slept on their right side, almost no change in ECG activity was found.
 The researchers found that in this position, the heart was held in place by the thin layer of tissue between the lungs called the mediastinum.